bureau14/qdb-azure-template/README.md

 The assumption for the deployment is, the cluster is going to be provisioned as the back end of a service, and never be exposed to internet directly.
 The cluster is deployed to one single availability set to ensure the distribution of VMs accros different update domains (UD) and fault domains (FD).

-The cluster can be accessed through a "jumpbox" accessible via SSH (port 22) on a public IP.
+The cluster can be accessed through a "testbox" accessible via SSH (port 22) on a public IP.
 It contains the followings:

-1. `qdb_httpd`, a web monitoring console, listing on public port 8080
+1. `qdb_httpd`, a web monitoring console, listening on public port 8080
-2. `qdbsh`, the QuasarDB shell utility
+2. `qdbsh`, the quasardb shell utility
-3. QuasarDB APIs for: C, PHP and Python
+3. `qdb-benchmark`, the quasardb performance testing tool

-The jumpbox is intended for test purposes only.
+4. quasardb APIs for: C, PHP and Python